jazzberry-ai/python-testing-mcp/README.md

 ### MCP Server Integration

-This tool can also run as an MCP (Model Context Protocol) server, integrating with AI assistants like Claude, Cursor, and other MCP-compatible clients.
+The primary interface for this testing toolkit is through the MCP (Model Context Protocol) server, which enables seamless integration with AI assistants like Claude, Cursor, and other MCP-compatible clients.
+This allows AI agents to leverage professional testing tools directly in their workflows.

 #### Setup for MCP Clients